OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 sampled damage factor to the TIV to give a simulated loss; but with absolute damage factors, where the factor is greater than 1, the TIV is not used in the calculation at all, but rather the absolute damage is applied as the loss.

+This model is availible to use from `here <https://github.com/OasisLMF/OasisModels/tree/develop/PiWindAbsoluteDamage>`_.

 ----

 PiWind Complex Model